octopus8/Verse/README.md

   * Hide hands and display controllers when looking down at both hands
   * Hide controllers and display hands when looking away from both hands
   * Display microphone, turn, and move control annotations
+* 1.0.04 -  Avatar with IK Arms and Legs
+  * Full body local and remote avatar with IK arms
+  * Full body local and remote avatar with IK legs

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->